 Our Plant Explosion Firm Represents Workers Nationwide, Including:

 The injuries that are sustained in the aftermath of plant and refinery explosions are immense—and often fatal.
 Many can be incurred from the physical blast itself; however, in some cases, the aftermath is just as deadly.

 The heat that can be created by tragic plant explosions can spike into the thousands of degrees.
-Exposure to this kind heat—let alone the different chemical present in many plants and refineries—can be the cause of severe burns.
+Exposure to this kind of heat—let alone the different chemicals present in many plants and refineries—can be the cause of severe burns.
 Not only are these painful, but they can also result in long-lasting scarring and disfigurement, which is emotionally challenging and psychologically damaging.

 This includes injuries to muscles, joints, and ligaments.
 This can be broken bones, skull fractures, damaged vertebrae, herniated/bulging discs, as well as sprains and strains.
 Most of these injuries are sustained in the initial blast.

 Victims can suffer severe lacerations or cuts from debris falling or exploding.
 Regardless of whether it is a shallow gash or a deep wound, these can be painful and result in permanent scarring.

 - Acoustic Trauma

 Beyond the heat, one of the most dangerous aspects of a plant explosion is the sheer noise.
 That alone can cause acoustic trauma to those anywhere near the explosion.
 The noise-induced hearing loss is a real problem, which can be caused by a one-time exposure that damages the hair cells and the auditory nerve.
 This may result in damage that is either temporary or permanent.